-Table 3 provides results separately for low-income (column 2) and high-income workers (column 3).
-The workforce in New York City is roughly evenly split between low and high-income workers, with 44% of workers being in the high-income group.
-However, among commute routes that would gain a ferry connection, the pre-ferry flows were 73% high-income workers, demonstrating that high-income workers were disproportionately common along the routes selected for ferry service, even before service began.
-In addition to high-income workers already having commute routes that were more likely to benefit from ferry service, I find more high-income workers altered their commutes to take advantage of ferry service.
-I find a ferry connection increased the average number of low-income workers on a route by 0.24, but increased the number of high-income workers by 2.17.
-Therefore, high-income workers represent 90% of induced commuter flows.
-The over-representation of high-income commuters in pre-ferry flows and their over-representation in induced commuter flows are consistent with public concern that the ferry system would disproportionately serve high-income groups.
+Table 3 provides results separately for low-income (Panel B) and middle-to-high-income workers (Panel C).
+The workforce in New York City is roughly evenly split between the two income groups, with 56% of workers being in the low-income group.
+However, among commute routes that would gain a ferry connection, the pre-ferry flows were 73% middle-to-high-income workers, demonstrating that middle-to-high-income workers were disproportionately common along the routes selected for ferry service, even before service began.
+In addition to middle-to-high-income workers already having commute routes that were more likely to benefit from ferry service, I find more middle-to-high-income workers altered their commutes to take advantage of ferry service.
+A ferry connection increased the number of low-income workers on a route by 0.24, but increased the number of higher-income workers by 2.17.
+Therefore, middle-to-high-income workers represent 90% of induced commuter flows.
+The over-representation of higher-income commuters in pre-ferry flows and their over-representation in induced commuter flows are consistent with public concern that the ferry system would disproportionately serve higher-income groups.

 Figure 5 visualizes the main result as an event study, shifting the staggered treatment years so that 0 indicates the first year ferry service was available for a route.
 I again adopt the methods described in Callaway and Sant'Anna (2021) to construct the event study estimates.
-Panel A provides results for all workers, while Panels B and C provide results for low and high-income workers respectively.
+Panel A provides results for all workers, while Panels B and C provide results for low as well as middle-to-high-income workers respectively.
 Before treatment with ferry service, I find no evidence of a sustained difference in trends between the treated and control routes, which provides evidence for the validity of the parallel trend assumption.
 After treatment, I find a statistically significant effect beginning two years after the ferry opening.
 I find evidence of a change in the growth of commuters that is specific to ferry-treated routes, as opposed to an immediate level shift.
 The effect appears to stabilize in the final years observed, with an average increase of about five commuters per connected tract pair.